bkarst/branding-kits/redpill/survey.md

 How respectful are the relationships between students and adults at your school?

-How often do your teachers make you feel that they care about you?

-When you’re struggling, how much do your teachers help you improve?

-How often do your classes make you think deeply about the content?

-Do you feel heard?

 Do you care if your education is fair and balanced politically?

 Have any if your teachers talked to you about gender identity?
-White Privelige,
+If so, what have you learned about it?

-Do you feel it’s important to discuss white privilege?
+Do you feel it’s important to discuss white privilege at school?

 Do you feel your education is fair and balanced politically?